 THC Disaster Relief Contacts

-To reach the THC in the event of an emergency, please contact:
+To reach the THC regarding a disaster, please contact:

 - For historic buildings, structures, and landscapes, call the Division of Architecture at 512-463-6094 or send an email to Elizabeth Brummett.